Mark P. Purdue, Ph.D.

 Kidney Cancer

 Investigations of kidney cancer etiology make up a large part of Dr. Purdue’s research program.
-His leadership in organizing genome-wide association studies have produced seminal contributions to our understanding of genetic susceptibility for this malignancy.
+His leadership in organizing genome-wide association studies has produced seminal contributions to our understanding of genetic susceptibility for this malignancy.
 In other kidney cancer research, Dr. Purdue has been evaluating suspected occupational risk factors, investigating possible factors underlying the excess of this disease among Black vs. White Americans, and exploring the existence of etiologic heterogeneity across histologic and molecular subtypes.

 Biography